 Can you imagine anything more vulnerable than baby sea turtles?
-Turtle Treks save sea turtles from the bright lights of South Florida & give you an unforgettable experience.
+Turtle Treks save sea turtles from the bright lights of South Florida and give you an unforgettable experience.

 Our Reasons for Wanting to See Baby Sea Turtles